 There are many types of taxes that you have to pay when you earn income.
 This includes the income tax, the payroll tax, the self-employment tax, the capital gains tax, the Medicare tax, and the Social Security tax.

 But what about the Net Investment Income Tax?
-This is a type of tax that you must pay even if you don’t earn any income.
+You must pay This type of tax even if you don’t earn any income.

 Net Investment Income Tax